wlonk/arcadia/appendix/spells.rst

 A spell to make a labyrinth
 ---------------------------

+This spell may be used to guard something (or someone) at the center of the labyrinth.
+Once, it was used to keep treasure, or even grain, safe.

 To cast this spell, you must have:

 -  Something to mark the correct path that only you may see.